All Saints'

 2025

-All Saints Community Garden provides fresh produce to the Deacon’s Cupboard Food Bank, , and this week it’s shaking off winter and embracing the arrival of spring.
-Saturday, April 26 was the annual “Dirty Saturday” to till the garden beds and prepare them for planting in May.
-Tools, instruction, and lunch were provided.
+All Saints Community Garden provides fresh produce to the Deacon’s Cupboard Food Bank, , and this week it’s shaking off winter and embracing the arrival of summer.
 We are now looking for volunteers for summer watering and harvesting shifts.
 Students needing volunteer hours are welcome as are neighbours and friends that enjoy gardening.

 Committee: Isabelle Beaudet, Janet Finlay, Anoop James